 Initially the shogun accepted the coup d’état, but the French advisers refused to swallow their challenge without a fight.

 For the next four days the shogun’s estimated 15,000-strong army was decimated during the bloody Battle of Fushimi Toba (also known as the Battle of Toba Fushimi).
 The first of many battles of the rebellion during the Boshin War saw the Satsuma-Chōshū — numerically inferior in the size of their 5,000-man force — overcome the shogun’s outdated weaponry with valued military equipment.

-The French military advisors had limited supplies, but they were battle-hardened and gained respect for the samurai code under which the shogun’s army operated.
+The French military advisers had limited supplies, but they were battle-hardened and gained respect for the samurai code under which the shogun’s army operated.
 Still foreign to the technological advancements of the 19th-century industrial West, the shogunate forces relied on traditional weapons and tactics.
 These were supported by the French implementations of trained rifle brigades.
-Some of the French advisors adopted samurai attire, including Eugène Collache, a naval officer who went AWOL to support the rebellion.
+Some of the French advisers adopted samurai attire, including Eugène Collache, a naval officer who went AWOL to support the rebellion.

 Starting at 5 p.m. on Jan.
 27, 1868, the shogun’s swordsmen and pikemen were fired upon from American- and French-made rifles.
 Throughout the battle they braced accurate fire from cannons, howitzers, and even Gatling guns.

 An imperial decree ordered the French advisers to return home from Japan.
 Brunet refused the order, resigned from his position in the French army, and fled to the north to rejoin shogunate forces.